Microscopic description of exciton-polaritons in microcavities: Model

 where $L_n$ are the Laguerre polynomials.
 Due to its importance in the following discussion, we will denote the binding energy of the $1s$ exciton as measured from the continuum by $\eb=1/(2m_ra_0^2)$, while we also note that its momentum-space wave function is

-Finally, the term $\hat H_{\rm g}$ describes the strong coupling of light to matter,
+Finally, the term $\hat H_{\rm ph-mat}$ describes the strong coupling of light to matter,

 Here we have applied the rotating wave approximation, which should be valid when the light-matter coupling $g\ll a_0\eg$.
-The form of Eq.~\eqref{eq:Hg} ensures that photons only couple to electron-hole states in $s$ orbitals, since the coupling strength $g$ is momentum independent.
+The form of Eq.~\eqref{eq:Hg} ensures that photons only couple to electron-hole states in $s$ orbitals, since the coupling strength $g$ is momentum independent\jfl{, an approximation which is similarly valid when $E_g$ greatly exceeds all other energy scales in the problem.}